-The Scripps Research Institute, in partnership with Mayo Clinic, has discovered a combination of drugs that destroy harmful senescent cells, greatly increasing healthspan in a mouse model.
+The Mayo Clinic, in partnership with the Scripps Research Institute, has discovered a combination of drugs that destroy harmful senescent cells, greatly increasing healthspan in a mouse model.
 These drugs, called senolytics, offer a novel method of treating age-related diseases.

 One of these compounds is Quercetin, a natural antihistamine and anti-inflammatory agent that is often sold as a supplement.
 The researchers reported that Quercetin was effective against senescent human endothelial cells.
 The other compound is Dasatinib, a drug that is used in the treatment of bone cancer.
 It was found to be effective in destroying senescent fat cell progenitors.